- Event Calendar

 "Georgia Conservancy Whitewater Day" has been generously sponsored by: TSYS, Butler, Wooten & Fryhofer LLP, Mildred Miller Fort Foundation, Seaboard Advisors, Uptown Columbus, SweetWater Brewing Company, Whitewater Express and The Loft.

-The Whitewater Day in Columbus is part of the Heartland Rivers of Georgia Paddle Series featuring camping, paddling and stewardship in south and central Georgia.
-The series brings to light conservation efforts, economic development and recreational opportunities on the Flint, Chattahoochee, Ocmulgee, Ogeechee, Savannah and Altamaha Rivers.
+Whitewater Day on the Chattahoochee in Columbus is one of our twelve Heartland Rivers of Georgia trips featuring camping, paddling and stewardship in south and central Georgia.
+The series brings to light conservation efforts, economic development and recreational opportunities on the Flint, Ocmulgee, Ogeechee, Chattahoochee, Altamaha, Satilla and Savannah rivers.